Devansh-kajve/AlgoViz/README.md

 <div align="center" style="height: 130px">

-<h1 align="center">  ALGO / VISUALIZER </h1>
+<h1 align="center">  ALGOVIZ </h1>
-Algorithm visualizer is a react base web app where we can visualize and play with algorithm.
+Algorithm visualizer is a react base web app where we can have fun and play with algorithm while learning about them and ask doubts through an AI chat

 </div>